mabel-dev/korolev/README.md

 # Korolev - Moonshot Data Platform

 **Commiting ourselves, before this year is out, of building a high-performance, low-cost petabyte-scale data platform**

 ## Context

-## Goals
+## Design Goals

-- Simplify data sharing and usage.
+- **Encourage Sharing**: Data is valuable when it can be analyzed and shared.
-- Enable easy system modifications.
+- **Engineer Satisfaction**: Motivated engineers deliver better customer outcomes.
+Optimize for their experience.
-- Rapidly build the system to deliver quick value.
+- **Simplicity and Speed**: Build simple systems to deliver value quickly.
-- Keep the core system low-cost, adding expenses only where it adds value.
+- **Cost Efficiency**: Keep core systems low-cost, adding expenses only where they add value, so design for modularity.

 ## Scope and Purpose